cmac4603/elephant_sensor/index.md

 ### Prequisite commands
 As well as the code in this repository, you will also need to run the following commands on the Pi

-_Python-related commands and modules for Ubuntu/Debian/Raspbian_
+_Python-related commands and modules, tested on Raspbian Jessie OS_

 ```
 sudo apt-get install build-essential python-dev python-smbus python-pip